Liberal Christians: Hell does not exist as a place of punishment. All

 Roman Catholic, and Albert Schweitzer, a Unitarian, were saved.
 Thus

-their eternal destiny would be Hell, according to many conservative
+their eternal destiny may well be Hell, according to many conservative

 Protestants.)